-Action Intent Principle Success measure Finance & funding Res Responsibility source Lead Partners humane trapping of target pest species.
 SA1.4.2 Council to continue actively promoting the availability of LLS technical advice, support and resources to private land managers.
 LLS help private land mangers by providing advice and assistance in the control of pest animals.
-At a local level, through Council's website and customer services Council will promote the LLS services Asset based protection Up-to-date information on LLS pest animal management services are promoted via Council's website and available to key Council staff including Customer Services In house Council NCLLS collaborative and coordinated community relations I I mangers throughout Byron Shire by acting as a conduit to community led coordinated an d integrated p est animal SA2.1.1 Act as a conduit for NCLLS to promote private land manager participation as a critical factor for pest animal management.
+At a local level, through Council's website and customer services Council will promote the LLS services Asset based protection Up-to-date information on LLS pest animal management services are promoted via Council's website and available to key Council staff including Customer Services In h ollaborative and coordinated community relations b mangers throughout Byron Shire y acting as a conduit to community led coo SA2.1.1 Act as a conduit for NCLLS to promote private land manager participation as a critical factor for pest animal management.
 Council will focus on relationship-building, sharing information and re-direct public enquiries to NCLLS to promote private land manager participation in pest animal management.
 By working together and using the right control tools for the situation effectively, public and private land managers can achieve a sustainable future for agricultural industry that supports biodiversity outcomes.
-It is intended that NCLLS report an increase in the Asset based protection Private land manger groups in Byron Shire increased to three active groups by 2023 In house Council NCLLS formation of private land manager groups collaborating in partnership with public land managers to implement pest animal control on land that they own or occurry
+It is intended that NCLLS report an increase in the formation of private land manager groups collaborating in partnership with public land managers to implement pest animal control on land that they own or occupy.
+Asset based protection Private land manger groups in Byron Shire increased to three active groups by 2023 In h